Class-wise Federated Unlearning: Harnessing Active Forgetting with Teacher-Student Memory Generation: Active Forgetting Framework

 \section{Active Forgetting Framework}

 \nosection{Motivation} The challenge of federated unlearning arises due to the extensive collaboration between clients and the server in federated learning.
-Existing federated unlearning methods suffer from imprecise data influence estimation, significant computational burden, or both.
-Inspired by \textit{active forgetting}~\cite{davis2017biology} in Neurology, we propose a novel federated unlearning framework named \model{}.
-Different from natural forgetting, i.e., passive forgetting, active forgetting can induce the forgetting of specific memories~\cite{anderson2021active}.
+Existing federated unlearning methods suffer from imprecise data influence estimation and high computational burden.
+Inspired by \textit{active forgetting} in neurology, we propose a novel federated unlearning framework named \model{}.
+Different from natural forgetting, i.e., passive forgetting, active forgetting can induce the forgetting of specific memories~\citep{anderson2021active}.

-\nosection{Advantages} To actively forget the target data influence, our proposed Federated Active Forgetting Framework (\model{}) continually trains the model with new memories, i.e., manipulated data, which are generated from the old memories that need to be forgotten, i.e., target data.
-Compared with existing framework, our proposed \model{} has the following advantages: \begin{itemize}[leftmargin=*] \item \model{}'s unlearning process can be considered as a part of the extended learning process, reducing the additional impact on the model utility to a minimal level. \item \model{} has wide applicability.
-As it seamlessly integrated the unlearning process into the learning process, it is independent of specific models and federated settings.
+\nosection{Advantages} Forgetting can be interpreted as a form of adaptive learning due to neuroplasticity~\citep{ryan2022forgetting}.
+To actively forget the data memory, our proposed \model{} framework continually trains the model with new memories, i.e., manipulated data, which are generated from the old memories that need to be forgotten, i.e., target data.
+Compared with existing approaches, \model{} has the following advantages: \begin{itemize} \item \model{}'s unlearning process can be considered as a part of the extended learning process, reducing the additional impact on the model utility to a minimal level. \item \model{} has wide scalability.
+As it seamlessly integrates the unlearning process into the learning process, it is independent of specific model architectures and applicable for fine-grained unlearning targets.

-\item Compared with retrain unlearning, \model{} neither requires additional storage for historical updates nor spends extra computational overhead for non-target data, which reduces the deployment cost of unlearning in practice.
+\item Compared with retrain unlearning, \model{} neither requires additional storage for historical updates nor spends extra computational overhead for non-target data, reducing the deployment cost of unlearning in practice.